syedkhundmir62995/syedkhundmir62995/README.md

 - 🔭 I’m currently working on ML projects
 - 🌱 I’m currently learning Data Science
 - 👯 I’m looking to collaborate on any ML or Data science projects
-- ⚡ Fun fact: I love to be an admin.
+- ⚡ Reach me if you want to work on Django Projects

 ## ✉️ Find me on: